-My friend Sara has run a small online business out of her living room for 12 years.
+My friend Sara has run a small online business out of her living room for twelve years.
 It’s her whole life.
 She takes it very very personally.

-On Sunday, she spent about five hours - most of the day - carefully addressing every point in this 10-page email, then went through the client’s website, learning everything about her, and offered all kinds of advice, suggestions, and connections.
-She refunded the client’s money, plus an additional $50 with gushing deep apologies, for ever having upset someone she was honestly trying to help.
+On Sunday, she spent about five hours - most of the day - carefully addressing every point in this 10-page email.
+Then she went through the client’s website, learning everything about her, and offered all kinds of advice, suggestions, and connections.
+She refunded the client’s money, plus an additional $50, with gushing deep apologies for ever having upset someone she was honestly trying to help.

-The next day after sending the email and refund, she called the client to try to talk through this with her.
+The next day, she called the client to try to talk through this with her.